Tax Debts Attorney in Waco & Killeen TX

 Property taxes can also be discharged in a Chapter 7 case, especially if you no longer have the asset that produced the property tax in question.

 If, however, your taxes can’t be discharged in a Chapter 7 case, Chapter 13 bankruptcy might be a better option.
-This type of bankruptcy allows you to pay off your tax debt, usually interest free and penalty free, over a three to five year period.
+This type of bankruptcy allows you to pay off your tax debt, usually interest-free and penalty-free, over a three to five-year period.
 Your assets, such as your home and car, are protected as long as you continue paying the creditors that loaned you the money to purchase these assets.
-The law office of Erin B. Shank also files many “Chapter 20″ cases, in which the clients file a Chapter 7 case to discharge all dischargeable debt followed with a Chapter 13 in which only the non-discharged debt (i.e. taxes) is paid over a three to five year repayment period under a plan confirmed by the Waco Bankruptcy Court.
+The law office of Erin B. Shank also files many “Chapter 20″ cases, in which the clients file a Chapter 7 case to discharge all dischargeable debt followed by a Chapter 13 in which only the non-discharged debt (i.e. taxes) is paid over three to five year repayment period under a plan confirmed by the Waco Bankruptcy Court.
 Many of our clients find that the “Chapter 20″ option is the best way to reduce their debt and then concentrate on only paying the non-dischargeable tax debt.

 Bankruptcy and tax laws are quite complex and most people would be ill-advised to try to represent themselves before the IRS.
 Erin Shank has handled hundreds of bankruptcy cases involving tax debt.
-She has knows the bankruptcy IRS agents and attorneys personally and is well qualified to assist you discharge and/or repay your IRS debt in an honest, ethical manner.
+She knows the bankruptcy IRS agents and attorneys personally and is well qualified to assist you to discharge and/or repay your IRS debt in an honest, ethical manner.
 Use her three decades of bankruptcy law experience to help you successfully resolve your tax debt!
-Call our tax debts attorney today for a free initial consultation!
+Call the tax debts attorney, Erin Shank, today for a free initial consultation!